lizhengwei1992/Fast_Portrait_Segmentation/README.md

 # Fast_Portrait_Segmentation
 Fast (aimed to "real time") Portrait Segmentation at mobile phone

-This project focus on real-time protrait segmentation, I hope to find a effcient network which can run on mobile phone.
+This project is not normal semantic segmentation but focus on real-time protrait segmentation, I hope to find a effcient network which can run on mobile phone.
 All the experimentals works with pytorch.

+# models
+TODO

 # References
 ## papers